johnkeel-thork/android-layout-utilities/README.md

 Some still relevant utility classes for Android Java

 ## SwipeListViewTouchListener.java
-Make your ListView entries swipe-able.
+Make your ListView entries swipeable.
 Copy file to your project and in your activity add the listener to your ListView like this:

 ```